Circular Economy Disciplines are Delivering Substantial Cost Savings in Cloud Service Data Centers

 IT hardware manufacturing brands have long enjoyed the substantial procurement savings derived from recovering valuable parts from customer returned used IT systems.
 These organizations either developed reverse logistics operations internally or, more likely, outsourced their ‘recovery for reuse’ operations to specialist services providers.
 The result is considerable supply-chain cost savings in comparison to newer entrants without such programs.
 The same is now occurring in the maturing ‘Cloud Services’ industry, where well-established players have already developed programs.

 Most other cloud players are in the advanced stages of implementing these programs, this enables them to leverage used IT assets in order to deliver operational and financial benefits including improved return on investment (ROI).
 Take the industry benchmark example of Google and their data center case study, published by the Ellen MacArthur Foundation.
 Their ‘Circular Economy’ program has already delivered significant IT infrastructure procurement savings whilst reducing future supply chain currency and availability risk.

-When considering the scale of Google’s global data center operations, the level of financial savings these ‘recovery for reuse’ processes produce is enormous.
+When considering the scale of Google’s global data center operations, the level of financial savings this ‘ recovery for reuse’ processes produce is enormous.
 However, these benchmark levels for component reuse are somewhat typical for the advanced recovery of IT infrastructure systems.
-Major IT manufacturers also enjoy similar reuse levels for meeting demand for spares inventories, installed systems upgrades and in remanufacturing systems, using both new and used components.
+Major IT manufacturers also enjoy similar reuse levels for meeting the demand for spares inventories, installed systems upgrades and in remanufacturing systems, using both new and used components.